Tofandel/prerenderer/README.md

 The goal of this package is to provide a simple, framework-agnostic prerendering solution that is easily extensible and usable for any site or single-page-app.

-[prerenderer-webpack-plugin](https://github.com/tribex/prerenderer-webpack-plugin) is now deprecated, but still functional.
-It will be replaced by [prerender-spa-plugin](https://github.com/chrisvfritz/prerender-spa-plugin) v3 in the near future.

 Now, if you're not familiar with the concept of *prerendering*, you might predictably ask...